slevithan/xregexp/README.md

 ## Performance

-XRegExp regular expressions compile to native RegExp objects, thus there is no performance difference when using XRegExp objects with native methods.
-There is a small performance cost when *compiling* XRegExps.
-If you want, however, you can use `XRegExp.cache` to avoid ever incurring the compilation cost for a given pattern more than once.
-Doing so can even lead to XRegExp being faster than native regexes in synthetic tests that repeatedly compile the same regex.
+XRegExp regexes compile to native RegExp regexes, thus there is no performance difference between the two.
+There is a small extra cost when *compiling* XRegExps.
+If you want, you can use `XRegExp.cache` to avoid incurring the compilation cost again for a given pattern and flags, across your entire application.

 ## Usage examples